camsys/onebusaway-nyc-atstop/README.md

 ### Project License ###
-The project is based on [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0.html).
+The project is based on [Apache License, version 2.0](http://opensource.org/licenses/Apache-2.0).